World’s largest virtual agentic engineering & quality conference

 Benefits:

-• Browser and Desktop Automation: Handles navigation, forms, data extraction, and desktop tasks via OCR.
-The image recognition engine automates legacy apps that lack standard DOM selectors.
+• Browser and Desktop Automation: Handles navigation, forms, and data extraction, plus desktop tasks via OCR that automates legacy apps lacking DOM selectors.

-• Local Execution: Runs on your computer for privacy and offline capability.
-Sensitive data never leaves the machine, making it suitable for regulated or air-gapped environments.
+• Local Execution: Runs on your machine for privacy and offline use.
+Sensitive data never leaves the machine, suiting regulated or air-gapped environments.

-• Selenium IDE Compatible: Imports and runs Selenium IDE scripts in the browser.
-Teams migrating from Selenium IDE can reuse existing test recordings without rewriting them.
+• Selenium IDE Compatible: Imports and runs Selenium IDE scripts in the browser, so teams reuse existing recordings without rewriting them.

 • Easy Setup: Browser extension with no complex installation needed.
 Install from the Chrome or Firefox store and start automating within minutes.